-- Read and follow the procedures written within this Safeguarding Policy; - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers, governors, visitors etc. Adults who work with children are responsible for providing all information to complete DBS Checks and Prohibition Order checks and share information in respect of disqualification by association (where applicable). - Read and follow the Staff Handbook and expectations around staff conduct. - Be supportive to the development and implementation of Individual Support Plans, Early Help and Family Support Plans, Child in Need plans, Child in Care plans and Child Protection plans; - Be alert to the signs and indicators of possible abuse (See Part Two for definitions and indicators); - Take swift action if there are concerns about a child, following procedures written within this policy.
-Record concerns using the Initial Concern Form (Appendix 1) and give the record to the Designated Safeguarding Person; in the absence of the DSL give to the Deputy DSL or a member of the School's Safeguarding Team. - Deal with a disclosure of abuse from a child in line with Part Two of the policy you must inform the Designated Safeguarding Person immediately, and provide a written account on an Initial Concern Form (Appendix 1) as soon as possible;
+- Read and follow the procedures written within this Safeguarding Policy; - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers, governors, visitors etc. Adults who work with children are responsible for providing all information to complete DBS Checks and Prohibition Order checks and share information in respect of disqualification by association (where applicable).

+- Read and follow the Staff Handbook and expectations around staff conduct. - Be supportive to the development and implementation of Individual Support Plans, Early Help and Family Support Plans, Child in Need plans, Child in Care plans and Child Protection plans; - Be alert to the signs and indicators of possible abuse (See Part Two for definitions and indicators); - Take swift action if there are concerns about a child, following procedures written within this policy.
+Record concerns using the CPOMS system.
+This will then be seen by all members of the DSL team to action. - If you are concerned and action has not taken place or there is no DSL on site, you must report your concerns to the Safeguarding team in Warrington.
+They will give advice and explain what to do next. - Deal with a disclosure of abuse from a child in line with Part Two of the policy you must inform the Designated Safeguarding Person immediately, and provide a written account on CPOMS as soon as possible.